devsim/devsim_documentation/sphinx/source/solver.rst

 Transient analysis
 ~~~~~~~~~~~~~~~~~~

-Transient analysis is performed using the :meth:`ds.solve`.  |devsim| supports time-integration of the device PDE's.
+Transient analysis is performed using the :meth:`devsim.solve`.  |devsim| supports time-integration of the device PDE's.
 The three methods are supported are:

 - BDF1
 - TRBDF